dylanyang17/CTFd-KoH/README.md

 ## TODO

-* multithread or queue in requesting checker
+* use task queue when requesting checker